ENIGMA-51: Towards a Fine-Grained Understanding of Human-Object Interactions in Industrial Scenarios: The ENIGMA-51 Dataset

 \subsection{Instruction for repair procedures}

-We designed two procedures composed of instructions that involve humans interacting with the objects of the laboratory to achieve the goal of repairing two electrical boards.
+We designed two procedures composed of instructions that involve humans interacting with the objects of the laboratory to achieve the goal of repairing two different electrical boards.
 These procedures have been designed with the support of industrial experts with the aim of capturing realistic human-object interactions in a real industrial domain.
 Specifically, we designed a procedure for each electrical board: \textit{High Voltage Repair} and \textit{Low Voltage Repair}.
-Then, for each procedure we forced the use of one of the electric or standard screwdrivers, obtaining two variants of each procedure.
+Then, for each procedure we forced the use of one of the electric or standard screwdrivers and the soldering of one of the resistor/capacitor/transformer electrical components, obtaining four variants of each procedure.
 Each procedure is designed to allow the worker to interact with all the industrial objects and electric machinery present in the laboratory.
-With the provided instructions, we expected users to interact with movable objects (e.g., ``Take the soldering iron’s probe'' or ``Place the electric board on the working area'') and with fixed machinery (e.g., ``Press the two green buttons on panel A'' or ``Adjust the voltage knob of the power supply to set a voltage of 5 Volts'').
-Table~\ref{tab:procedure} reports a complete repair procedure for the low-voltage electric board using the standard screwdriver.
+With the provided instructions, we expected users to interact with movable objects (e.g., \textit{``Take the soldering iron’s probe''} or \textit{``Place the electric board on the working area''}) and with fixed machinery (e.g., `\textit{`Press the two green buttons on panel A''} or \textit{``Adjust the voltage knob of the power supply to set a voltage of 5 Volts''}).
+As example, Table~\ref{tab:procedure} reports a complete repair procedure for the low-voltage electric board using the standard screwdriver and soldering the capacitor.
 To provide instructions to the user without the use of physical manuals, we developed an application for the Microsoft HoloLens 2.